-There are two main reasons why babies need solid food around 6 months of age: 1) mom's milk no longer meets baby’s need for iron and 2) at this stage babies stored iron supply starts to diminish.
-Since 6 months of age is the best time to start solid food introduction, and it’s the same time frame iron supplementation is needed, beans are one of the best first foods for your little one!
+There are two main reasons why babies should be introduced to solid food around 6 months of age: 1) a baby's stored iron supply starts to diminish at this time and 2) most medical experts recommend starting solids at 6 months.
+Since iron supplementation is needed at this age, beans are one of the best first foods for your little one!
 Here are some feeding tips on how to introduce beans to your baby.

 Introduce beans for BLW – parents should eat them too: Beans, beans, good for your heart.
 The more you eat, the more…you’re smart (gotcha!).
 Beans ARE good for you and contribute to a heart-healthy lifestyle for both mom and dad.
 They also are a staple in the Baby Led Weaning (BLW) community as a nutritious first food for babies.
 This is due to the nutritional value of beans, which includes iron, B vitamins and protein (without the saturated fat found in other protein sources).
 PLUS, beans have fiber, which helps with constipation and digestive health for baby.
 They are a safe finger food and easy to munch and suck on.
 Win!